-Haley works with teens(15+), adults, older adults, couples, and families including those in the LGBTQ+ community and of diverse cultural/ethnic/religious backgrounds.
+Haley works with young adults (18+), adults, older adults, couples, and families including those in the LGBTQ+ community and of diverse cultural/ethnic/religious backgrounds.

 Clinical Interests: grief and loss, death and dying, anxiety, depression, perceived lack of meaning/purpose, spiritual searching, aging, isolation/loneliness, unresolved relational/familial conflict, disconnection, or other relational/familial discord situations, marital issues, difficulty with life transitions, life-work balance related stressors, low self-esteem and self-identity issues.